abhigupta/laravel-feature-toggle/README.md

     composer require partechgss/laravel-feature-toggles

 ## Configuration
+### Config File
+Looks for `config/feature-toggle.php`.
+To install the default one:

+    php artisan vendor:publish

+### Middleware
 You need to set the toggle "key" somewhere.
 This is usually something like a user's email address, used to decide which treatment the user gets for a particular flag.
 This package provides middleware that automatically sets the key based on the user's email addesss.
-This must be run after your authentication middleware, so, regardless of whether you use it as route or global middleware, I recommend setting the priority in your Kernel.php.
+This must be run after your authentication middleware, so, first make it available as route middleware and set the priority in your `app/Http/Kernel.php`.

     use PartechGSS\Laravel\FeatureToggle\Middleware\SetFeatureToggleKeyFromUserEmail;
+    protected $routeMiddleware = [
+        'auth' => \App\Http\Middleware\Authenticate::class,
+        'feature-toggle' => SetFeatureToggleKeyFromUserEmail::class,
+    ];
     protected $middlewarePriority = [
         \App\Http\Middleware\Authenticate::class,
         SetFeatureToggleKeyFromUserEmail::class,
     ];

-### Route Middleware
+#### Execute as Route Middleware
     # routes/api.php
-    Route::middleware([
-        'auth:api',
-        SetFeatureToggleKeyFromUserEmail::class
-    ])->group(function() {
+    Route::middleware(['auth:api', 'feature-toggle'])->group(function() {
-        ...
+        ...,
     });

-### Global Middleware
+#### Execute via Route Middleware Groups
     # app/Http/Kernel.php
-    protected $middleware = [
+    protected $middlewareGroups = [
-        ...
-        SetFeatureToggleKeyFromUserEmail::class,
+        'web' => [
+            ...,
+            'feature-toggle',
+        ],

+        'api' => [
+            \Barryvdh\Cors\HandleCors::class,
+            'throttle:60,1',
+            'bindings',
+            'feature-toggle',
+        ],
     ];

 ## Testing